 Applying for a fiancé visa

 Unlike a partner visa, a fiancé visa can only be applied for outside of Australia, and the applicant must be outside of Australia at both time of application and time of decision.
 Australian visa processing times are very lengthy.
-If your fiancé, or fiancée for that matter, wishes to visit you in Australia during the processing of their fiancé visa, they will need to apply for a visa which permits them to do so.
+If your fiancé, or fiancée for that matter, wishes to visit you in Australia during the processing of their fiancé visa, they will need to apply for a visa that permits them to do so.
 In most cases, this will be a visitor visa, but remember their fiancé visa cannot be granted whilst they remain in Australia.

 After the prospective marriage visa has been granted